 Social trust refers to trust in human targets, but the specific targets vary.
 Here, we focus on four conceptually and empirically distinct forms of social trust (Freitag & Bauer 2013).
 First, we look at trust in strangers, also referred to as generalized social trust.
-Due to its positive effects on cooperation between strangers (Gächter et al. 2004), some argue that this is the most important form of social trust in modern societies that are characterized by a large number of interactions between strangers (Dinesen et al. 2019a; Sønderskov 2011).
-We also examine out-group trust, which refers to trust in members of salient ethnic out-groups (as defined below).
-This form of trust is akin to measures of out-group trust, which is again based on salient social distinctions (e.g. trust in co-ethnics or trust in fellow natives).
+Some argue that this form of social trust, due to its positive effects on cooperation between strangers (Gächter et al. 2004), is the most important form of social trust in modern societies that are characterized by a large number of interactions between strangers (Sønderskov 2011, Dinesen et al. 2019a).
+Second, we examine out-group trust, which is trust in members of salient ethnic (as defined below) out-groups.
+This form of trust is akin to measures of out-group sentiments, and can be viewed as an extension of these (or vice versa).
+Third, we also analyze in-group trust, which is again based on salient social distinctions (e.g., trust in coethnics or trust in fellow natives).
 As with other group sentiments, out-group and in-group trust are not-at least conceptually-mirror images (Brewer 1999).
-Trust in neighbors is trust in people with whom one shares a residential environment, and thus differs from the other forms of trust by being geographically bounded.
+The final type of trust, trust in neighbors, is trust in people with whom one shares a residential environment, and thus differs from the other forms of trust by being geographically bounded.
 This form of trust is therefore particularly relevant when ethnic diversity is studied in local residential contexts.

 Ethnic diversity can be conceptualized both broadly and narrowly.
-The narrow conception focuses strictly on ethnic diversity per se understood as ethnic fragmentation (fractionalization)-that is, the composition of a given context as a function of the number and size of different ethnic groups (Page 2008; Koopmans & Schaeffer 2015).
+The narrow conception focuses strictly on ethnic diversity per se, generally understood as ethnic fragmentation (fractionalization)-that is, the composition of a given context as a function of the number and size of different ethnic groups (Page 2008, Koopmans & Schaeffer 2015).
 However, most work on the relationship between ethnic diversity and social trust conceptualizes ethnic diversity more broadly (Hewstone 2015).
-This line of work essentially uses ethnic diversity as an umbrella term connoting different aspects of the ethnic composition of a given setting, including ethnic diversity (fractionalization) per se, but also concentration or polarization of ethnic groups.
-The broader usage probably stems from the fact that in most developed countries-the primary settings of the debate about the relationship between ethnic diversity and trust-these different phenomena tend to overlap to a very considerable extent (Schaeffer 2013), and are therefore used synonymously.
-To align with most previous studies, and provide a more comprehensive overlook of the literature, we employ this broader conception of ethnic diversity.
-Yet, we acknowledge that this distinction can be consequential for the conclusion reached-e.g. through the choice of analytical strategies-as we discuss further below.
+This line of work essentially uses ethnic diversity as an umbrella term connoting different aspects of the ethnic composition of a given setting, including not only ethnic diversity (fractionalization) per se, but also concentration or polarization of ethnic groups.
+The broader usage probably stems from the fact that in most developed countries-the primary settings of the debate about the relationship between ethnic diversity and trust-these different phenomena tend to overlap to a very considerable extent (Schaeffer 2013).
+To align with most previous studies, and provide a more comprehensive overview of the literature, we employ this broader conception of ethnic diversity.
+Yet, we acknowledge that this distinction can be consequential for the conclusion reached-e.g., through the choice of analytical strategies-as we discuss further below.

 Also pertaining to the conceptualization of ethnic diversity is the fundamental question of what constitutes ethnicity.
 We approach this pragmatically by employing a relatively broad definition in line with common usage in the literature.
-More specifically, following Weber, we define "ethnic groups" as those human groups that entertain a subjective belief in their common descent' (Weber 1987 [1922]: 389), which may also entail a shared language, religion, nationality, and phenotype.
+More specifically, following Weber [1987 (1922), p.
+389], we define "'ethnic groups' as those human groups that entertain a subjective belief in their common descent," which may also entail a shared language, religion, nationality, and phenotype.
 Accordingly, our definition of ethnic diversity refers to ethnic, linguistic, religious, national, and phenotypic diversity.

 People may experience ethnic diversity in different social contexts, including in residential settings, workplaces, schools, and voluntary associations.
 Yet, the vast majority of studies have focused on residential settings, which therefore form the cornerstone of the review (the meta-analysis is restricted to this subset of studies).
-We conceptualize "residential context" very broadly including local neighborhoods, but also residential contexts understood in a more aggregate sense, including municipalities, metropolitan areas, regions, and countries.
+We conceptualize "residential context" very broadly, including not only local neighborhoods but also residential contexts understood in a more aggregate sense, including municipalities, metropolitan areas, regions, and countries.